BenSGrant/CovidDataWebScraper/README.md

 Only reported cases can be counted

-Relies on the website being running and up to date
+Relies on the website being up and running and up to date